lukasjarosch/go-micro-svc-boilerplate/README.md

 ## Deployment
 The boilerplate ships with configured `deploy/k8s/deployment.yaml` and `deploy/k8s/service.yaml` which you can use to deploy the service into your Kubernetes cluster.

+## Configuration
+The boilerplate is preconfigured using **go-config**.
+It has two sources attached: *file* and *env* (in that order).
+This means that you can always overwrite configuration defaults provided by the config.json by setting environment variables accordingly.

+For example: It might be a good idea to change the log-format when deploying to your cluster.
+The current default is **text** which is meant for development.
+To change it to JSON logs, either change the config file or just overwrite it by setting `LOG_FORMAT=json`.